ForsakenHZ/LSA-and-Word2vec-analysis/README.md

 # LSA-and-Word2vec-analysis
-LSA analysis, Word Embedding, and WEAT analysis
+LSA analysis, Word Embedding, and WEAT analysis for Bank of England Inflation Report data

 Part 1 is for LSA analysis